waveform-computing/oliphant/docs/merge.rst

 it was inserted, updated or deleted at the source.
 If we truncated and re-wrote the whole table such information would be lost.
 In turn this allows us to accurately use the :mod:`history` extension to keep a history of our customers and contracts tables.
-We could simply do:
+We could simply execute the following statements:

 .. code-block:: sql